 “NOTE: Annex B of EN 12972:2018 describing the type as well as the list of authorized service equipment for the tank type, or equivalent documents shall be attached to or included in the certificate.”

-Amend the fifth paragraph to read as follows:
+Amend the last paragraph to read as follows:

-“When the manufacturer of service equipment has carried out a separate type examination and when he requests it, the competent authority shall issue a certificate attesting that the type which has been examined meets the standard listed in the table in 6.8.2.6.1 or 6.8.3.6.”
+“When the manufacturer of service equipment had a separate type examination carried out and when the manufacturer requests it, the competent authority shall issue a certificate attesting that the type which has been examined meets the standard listed in the table in 6.8.2.6.1 or 6.8.3.6.”

 (Reference document: ECE/TRANS/WP.15/AC.1/2021/23/Rev.1, annex I, as amended in ECE/TRANS/WP.15/AC.1/162)

-6.8.2.3.3 Delete the current text.
+Current 6.8.2.3.2 takes the place of current 6.8.2.3.3 which is deleted.

 6.8.2.3.4 Amend the text to read as follows:

-“In accordance with 1.8.7.2.2.3, the competent authority shall issue a supplementary approval certificate for the modification in the case of a modification of a tank, battery wagon/vehicle or MEGC with a valid, expired or withdrawn type approval.”
+“In accordance with 1.8.7.2.2.3, the competent authority shall issue a supplementary approval certificate for the modification in the case of a modification of a tank, vehicle or MEGC with a valid, expired or withdrawn type approval.”

 (Reference document: ECE/TRANS/WP.15/AC.1/2021/23/Rev.1, annex I)

-6.8.2.4.1 and 6.8.2.4.2 Replace footnote 12 by “In special cases, if agreed by the competent authority, the hydraulic pressure test may be replaced by a pressure test using gas, or if agreed by the inspection body, by using another liquid, where such an operation does not present any danger.”
+6.8.2.4.1 and 6.8.2.4.2 Amend footnote 12 to read:

+“12 In special cases, if agreed by the competent authority, the hydraulic pressure test may be replaced by a pressure test using gas, or if agreed by the inspection body, by using another liquid, where such an operation does not present any danger.”

 6.8.2.4.2 In the penultimate paragraph, replace “the expert approved by the competent authority” by “the inspection body”.